samrocketman/ekeyfinder/readme.txt

-                       Magical Jelly Bean Keyfinder v2.0.8 README                                                        March 29th, 2009
+                        Enchanted Keyfinder v0.1 Beta README                                                      January 17th, 2011

                   http://sourceforge.net/projects/keyfinder/
 --------------------------------------------------------------------------------

 Product Overview
 ----------------
-The Magical Jelly Bean Keyfinder is a freeware utility that retrieves your Product Key used to install windows from your registry or from an unbootable Windows installation.
+The Enchanted Keyfinder is a free and open source utility that retrieves your Product Key used to install windows from your registry or from an unbootable Windows installation.
 It works on Windows 95, 98, ME, NT, 2000, XP, Vista and Windows 7.